xen-project/xen/docs/misc/xen-command-line.markdown

 instead continue to use the legacy PIC.
 This is _not_ recommended with pvops type kernels.

-Because responsiblity for APIC setup is shared between Xen and the domain 0 kernel this option is automatically propagated to the domain 0 command line.
+Because responsibility for APIC setup is shared between Xen and the domain 0 kernel this option is automatically propagated to the domain 0 command line.